okalil/discussions-monolith/README.md

 ### Fullstack Component Pattern

-- A "fullstack component" is a single component file that colocates UI, server-side logic and data handling for a specific feature or route.
+- A "fullstack component" is a single component file that colocates UI and server handling for a feature that is not tied to a specific UI route.
 - **These components always use `useFetcher` because they are implemented as React Router resource routes (not UI routes).** This allows them to be embedded in other UI and invoked programmatically, rather than being tied to navigation.
-- Typical structure includes:

-  - UI component (React function)
-  - Route loader and/or action (for data fetching and mutations)
-  - Validation schema (using the shared validator utility)

 - Data mutation example: `web/discussion/edit-comment.route.tsx`